 1 onion, roughly chopped

 1 head of garlic, halved

 Meanwhile, use a melon baller to scoop out 24 balls from the melons and place them in the fridge until ready to serve.
 Peel and roughly chop the remaining melon flesh and transfer to a blender.
 Blitz to a smooth purée and decant to a bowl

 Add the chopped prunes and pickle to the bowl of melon purée and mix well.
 Reserve in the fridge until ready to serve

-150g of California Prunes, finely chopped
+150g of prunes, finely chopped

 30g of pickle, small dice